huBioinfo/CytoCommunity/README.md

 ### Supervised CytoCommunity

 On the other hand, we can also use CytoCommunity algorithm through supervised learning.
 The input data of this part is information of codex colon cancer KNN graph, including a image name list and cell type label, coordinates, edge index, gragh index, gragh label and node attributes files, seen in the folder "CODEX_ColonCancer_KNNgraph_Input".

+Here comes the running process in the Windows Powershell:

 #### 1. Step0_Construct_KNNgraph.py